Thein-Naing/movieland-frontend/README.md

-`# Movieland REst API built with React,Spring Boot and MongoDB `
+`# Movieland REst API built with React, MUI, Bootstrap, Java Spring Boot and MongoDB `

 `[1] At the mone can deploy frontend only and you can checke here.
 I will deploy backend later. https://movieland-api.onrender.com/